mx-psi/quantum-algorithms/README.md

 Note that the process for building the documentation requires the manual preprocessing of the code files and thus can not directly be done using `stack`.

+To generate the documentation on Windows the `Makefile` MUST be edited and the preprocessing script be changed as it was the case in the building process.

 Testing
 =======